 What time does the concert start?

-The music usually starts 1 hour – 1 hour 15 minutes after doors open and most concerts are finished by 11pm but we stay open until 12.30am each day.
+The time advertised on each show listing is the door time.
+Music usually starts 30 minutes after doors open and most concerts are finished by 11pm but we stay open until midnight each day.

 Is the venue seated?